Missed fracture compensation claims

 A bone fracture occurs when the structure is damaged, causing the bone to break into 2 or more pieces.
 A fracture can occur for several reasons:

-- Low impact or no impact at all, but when the bone is weakened due to a medical condition.
+• Low or no impact, but when the bone is weakened due to a medical condition.
 These types of fractures are known as pathological fractures.

 Fractures present a considerable public health burden, with around 3.6 fractures per 100 people per year in England alone.[1]
-Each year 1 in every 100 people will suffer a bone fracture, while around 10 million of the 20 million trips to Accident and Emergency annually, result in an X-Ray examination to rule out or diagnose a break.
+Each year 1 in every 100 people will suffer a bone fracture.
+At the same time, around 10 million of the 20 million trips to Accident and Emergency annually result in an X-Ray examination to rule out or diagnose a break.

 The personal burden of fracture is also high; complications from an undiagnosed fracture include short-term problems such as damage to muscles, blood vessels and joints, medium-term problems such as infection and clot formation and longer-term conditions such as stiffness and arthritis.
-Fractures can also adversely affect long-term quality of life, due to loss of function and loss of independence.
+Fractures can also adversely affect long-term quality of life due to loss of function and independence.
 Confidence can also suffer.

 Wintertime means fracture time

-According to the Royal Osteoporosis Society, the winter season is a time of fractures.
-The National Hip Fracture Database indicates that there was an 8% increase in hip fractures during the winter months of 2018 when compared to the rest of the year.[2]
+According to the Royal Osteoporosis Society, winter is a time of fractures.
+The National Hip Fracture Database indicates an 8% increase in hip fractures during the winter months of 2018 compared to the rest of the year.[2]
 Ankle fractures and foot fractures occur more frequently in winter too.[3]
 Wrist fractures due to falls are also more likely in colder weather.

-Unfortunately, failure to detect a fracture on an X-ray is one of the most common errors made in Accident and Emergency Departments.
-Here are some real-life cases of missed fracture.
+Unfortunately, failure to detect a fracture on an X-ray is one of the most common errors in Accident and Emergency Departments.
+Here are some real-life cases of missed fractures.

 Any bone in the body is vulnerable

 A missed skull fracture can lead to permanent brain damage or death.
 An incorrect diagnosis of a wrist fracture can result in the delayed or incorrect union of the bones, resulting in impaired hand function.
-Just this year, doctors failed to diagnose a hip fracture in a man complaining of back and leg pain, despite him spending 4 days in a hospital orthopaedic ward.[4]
+This year, doctors failed to diagnose a hip fracture in a man complaining of back and leg pain, despite spending 4 days in a hospital orthopaedic ward.[4]

 In another case where the hospital failed to diagnose a fracture, a 37-year-old woman suffered a spinal fracture during childbirth.
 Her bones were weakened due to a medical condition called osteopenia.
-However, the fracture and her bone weakness were only diagnosed after she suffered 6 months of ongoing and severe pain and she finally received a diagnostic MRI scan.
+However, the fracture and her bone weakness were only diagnosed after she suffered 6 months of severe pain, and she finally received a diagnostic MRI scan.

 And just this month it was reported that a footballer continued to play for 6 weeks after sustaining a fractured leg.
 He had received two X-rays at the time of his injury, but the fracture was missed.
 A third X-ray finally showed up his broken leg bone.

 A junior doctor who is also the current Miss England was taking part in rehearsals for the recent Miss World contest.
-A fellow contestant, Miss Luxembourg asked her to examine her painful wrist: she had fallen while at an ice rink 2 weeks previously and doctors diagnosed a sprain.
-However, Dr. Miss England believed the wrist was fractured, and her suspicions were confirmed shortly afterwards, with another X-ray.
+A fellow contestant, Miss Luxembourg asked her to examine her painful wrist: she had fallen while at an ice rink two weeks previously, and doctors diagnosed a sprain.
+However, Dr Miss England believed the wrist was fractured, and her suspicions were confirmed shortly afterwards with another X-ray.

 If fractures are identified correctly and managed properly, there is a greater chance that healing will be complete, and the bone will return to normal functioning.
 In contrast, if a fracture is not identified and treated, there is an increased likelihood of further damage to the bone as well as to the surrounding tissues, nerves and blood vessels, causing additional, completely unnecessary complications.